margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "be filled with the Spirit"

+* one Real attraction to Spirit

+"There is but one real attraction, that of Spirit.
+The pointing of the needle to the pole symbolizes this all-embracing power or the attraction of God, divine Mind."

+* man's spiritual gravitation and attraction

+"man's spiritual gravitation and attraction to one Father, in whome we 'live, and move, and have our being'" "divine Principle, Soul, Spirit, God"

+* mortal

+"other control, attraction" - "mortal"

+* the five senses, "warreth against Spirit"

+"These so-called material senses must yield to the infinite Spirit, named God."

+* material man, involuntary and voluntary error

+"Material man is made up of involuntary and voluntary error, of a negative right and a positive wrong, the latter calling itself right.
+Man's spiritual individuality is never wrong."

+* the supremacy of Spirit

+"the supremacy of Spirit"
+"the claims of matter"
+"mortals"
+"lay off mortality and find the indissoluble spiritual link which establishes man forever in the divine likeness, inseparable from his creator"

+* a spirit in man, and the Almighty inspires him

+"there is a spirit in man: and the inspiration of the Almighty giveth them understanding"

+* praise the Lord

+"And ye shall eat in plenty, and be satisfied, and praise the name of the Lord your God, that hath dealt wondrously with you: and my people shall never be ashamed."
+"I am the Lord your God, and none else"

+* two years, Pharaoh dreamed

+"I have dreamed a dream, and there is none that can interpret it"

+* seven years of great plenty, seve years of famine

+Behold, there come seve years of great plenty throughout all the land of Egypt: And there shall arise after them seven years of famine; and all the plenty shall be forgotten in the land of Egyp; and the famine shall consume the land;"

+* "the land of Egypt", "the spirit of God"

 ## Week of January 25, 2020 - 'Love' - Inspiring Passages ##

 * God is love